 Change a life.

-When you become a mentor, you will be doing one of the most impactful things for the life of a young person today.
+When you become a mentor, you will be committing to actively participate in one of the most impactful things in the life of a young person: a relationship.

 What Makes a Good Mentor

 Before becoming a mentor, here are a few things to understand about the role of mentoring.
 Mentors assume these different roles during the course of a relationship, and share some basic qualities:

 - A sincere desire to be involved with a young person